Magneds/php-messageformat/CONTRIBUTING.md

 We accept contributions via Pull Requests on [Github](https://github.com/Magneds/php-messageformat).

-Please refer to the Table of Support in the [README.md](README.md) for possible additions that we are looking for developers to help us with.

 ## Pull Requests

 - **[PSR-2 Coding Standard](https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md)** - Check the code style with ``$ composer check-style`` and fix it with ``$ composer fix-style``.